MicrosoftDocs/SupportArticles-docs/support/windows-server/support-tools/support-tools-xperf-wpa-wpr.md

 ## Summary

 WPR and WPA are performance monitoring tools that produce in-depth performance profiles of Windows operating systems and applications.
 Windows includes a command-line version of WPR.
-To get WPA and a GUI version of WPR (used in the examples in this article), download and install the [Windows Assessment and Deployment Kit (WADK)](/windows-hardware/get-started/adk-install).
+To get WPA and a GUI version of WPR (that's shown in the examples in this article), download and install the [Windows Assessment and Deployment Kit (WADK)](/windows-hardware/get-started/adk-install).

 > [!NOTE]
 > The previous command-line tool, Xperf, is still supported for collecting data and is included in the WADK.
 However, Xperfview is no longer supported.
 Use WPA to view Xperf recordings.